Millard Fillmore: Domestic affairs

 The Fugitive Slave Act remained contentious after its enactment.
 Southerners complained bitterly about any leniency in its application, but its enforcement was highly offensive to many Northerners.
 Abolitionists recited the inequities of the law since anyone aiding an escaped slave was punished severely, and it granted no due process to the escapee, who could not testify before a magistrate.
-The law also permitted a higher payment to the hearing magistrate for deciding the escapee was a slave, rather than a free man.
+The law also permitted a higher payment to the hearing magistrate for deciding the escapee was a slave.
 Nevertheless, Fillmore believed himself bound by his oath as president and by the bargain that had been made in the Compromise to enforce the Fugitive Slave Act.
-He did so even though some prosecutions or attempts to return slaves ended badly for the government, with acquittals and the slave taken from federal custody and freed by a Boston mob.
+He did so even though some prosecutions or attempts to return slaves ended badly for the government; there were acquittals, and in one incident a slave was taken from federal custody and freed by a Boston mob.
 Such cases were widely publicized North and South, inflamed passions in both places, and undermined the good feeling that had followed the Compromise.

 In August 1850 the social reformer Dorothea Dix wrote to Fillmore to urge support of her proposal in Congress for land grants to finance asylums for the impoverished mentally ill.
 Though her proposal did not pass, they became friends, met in person, and continued to correspond well after Fillmore's presidency.

 In September 1850 Fillmore appointed the Church of Jesus Christ of Latter-day Saints leader Brigham Young as the first governor of Utah Territory.
 In gratitude, Young named the first territorial capital "Fillmore" and the surrounding county "Millard".